klust/LUMI-EasyBuild-user/easybuild/easyconfigs/g/git/README.md

     in the configure log.

 To generate man pages or info pages, [AsciiDoc](https://asciidoc.org/) is needed.
-Futhermore, to generate man pages, [xmlto](https://pagure.io/xmlto) is needed and to generate info pages, TEXTODO is needed.
+Furthermore, to generate man pages, [xmlto](https://pagure.io/xmlto) is needed and to generate info pages, TeX is needed (which we really don't want on a cluster).

 ## EasyBuild